 - The sleep surface is a couch, sofa, waterbed, or armchair.

 - There are pillows or blankets in the bed

 - The baby is younger than 11 weeks to 14 weeks of age.

 - The baby shares a bed with more than one person, especially if sleeping between two adults.

 Instead of bed sharing, health care providers recommend room sharing—keeping baby’s sleep area separate from your sleep area in the same room where you sleep.
-Room sharing is known to reduce the risk of SIDS and other sleep-related causes of infant death, such as accidental suffocation.
-Keeping baby’s sleep area next to you makes it easier to feed and check on your baby.
+Room sharing is known to reduce the risk of SIDS and other sleep-related causes of infant death.